 Alt text should not be too long.
 125 words or less.
 We tend to use one or two sentences.
 Shortness ensures it will be compatible with most screen readers.4 There is also no need to start by saying “a photo of…” or “This is an image of…”

-It is best to avoid unnecessary punctuation, such as semi-colons or long dashes, which do not consistently convert properly on adaptive technologies.
+It’s important to use capitals and punctuation.
+However, maybe dial back on gratuitous punctuation, such as semi-colons or long dashes, which do not consistently convert properly on adaptive technologies.

 It is also important to be consistent.
 All images on your site should have alt text.